Oracle REST Data Services (25.2.3) Docker Image Documentation.

 >

-> **NOTE** If the `FORCE_SECURE` flag has been set to TRUE and certificates files are unavaialbe, the container will exit with an error.
-However, if both the `FORCE_SECURE` flag is unset and certificate files are not present, the container will start using the non-secure (HTTP) port 8080.
+> **NOTE** If the `FORCE_SECURE` flag has been set to `TRUE` and certificates files are unavaialbe, the container will exit with an error.
+However, if both the `FORCE_SECURE` flag is unset and certificate files are unavailable/missing, the container will start using the non-secure (HTTP) port 8080.

 ### Running Scripts prior to starting the ORDS instance

-Before an ORDS startup, you can configure Docker/Podman images to run scripts (.sh extensions supported).
-To include scripts in this directory so they run at startup, mount the directory on your host to the /ords-entrypoint.d volume.
+You can configure Docker/Podman images to run scripts (.sh extensions are supported) as ORDS starts up.
+To include scripts so they run at startup, mount the directory on your host, where these scripts are located, to the `/ords-entrypoint.d` volume.

 ### Accessing ORDS logs

-You can access the ORDS access and console logs with the following command (where <ords-node> is the name of the container):
+You can access the ORDS console logs with the following command (where is the name of the container):

 ```sh